 Our studies employ several novel, genetically-engineered mouse models, animal behavioral models, and ghrelin cell line models.
 In addition, we use several state of the art neuroanatomical, surgical, molecular biology and physiological techniques.
 The Zigman lab has many ongoing collaborations with UTSW researchers and with labs elsewhere in the US and abroad.
 At UTSW, our collaborations have included those with Drs.
-Mike Brown and Joe Goldstein in the Department of Molecular Genetics, Dr. Joel Elmquist in the Division of Hypothalamic Research, Dr. Vincent Aquirre in the Division of Gastroenterology, and Drs.
+Mike Brown and Joe Goldstein in the Department of Molecular Genetics, Dr. Joel Elmquist in the Division of Hypothalamic Research, and Drs.
 Amelia Eisch and Carol Tamminga in the Department of Psychiatry.
+We also have ongoing collaborations with Dr. Andrew Pieper at the University of Iowa Carver College of Medicine, Dr. Thue Schwartz at the University of Copenhagen and Dr. Zane Andrews at Monash University in Melbourne, AU.
 The ultimate goal of our studies is to enable the design of therapeutics to treat and/or prevent obesity, cachexia, anorexia nervosa, depression, diabetes, substance abuse, and other conditions.

 Our major research topics include: